Rehgar Abilities and Strategy

 After 1 second, heal an allied Hero for 1180 (+4% per level) Health.

-Too late: due to the 1.5 second delay, it is extremely risky to cast Ancestral Healing if your allied target is about to die.
+Too late: due to the 1 second delay, it is extremely risky to cast Ancestral Healing if you are almost certain that the target allied Hero will die before it connects.
 It may trick enemies into performing a reckless maneuver to finish a wounded target off, but, if you time your Ancestral Healing misses by just a millisecond, you may end up losing a valuable team member.
 Besides, keep in mind that if your targeted ally dies while Ancestral Healing is still in its delay phase, you will have to wait 10 seconds before you can cast a new one.
+To avoid this misplay, try to predict what will happen next.

 - Mana: 70